 - Doctoral students are required only to take ANG 7750, Quantitative Methods.
 However, since this is an advanced course, some students with less background in statistics choose to first take ANG 5486 (M.A.
-Quantitative Methods) or a comparable course in another department (e.g., Sociology, Education, Public Health) in order to prepare for the higher level course. - Ph.D. students who take a lower level course may not count that course toward their credits for graduation.
-Students who are unsure of their level of expertise in statistics should refer to the course overviews posted on the department website and/or consult their advisor or a faculty member who teaches quantitative methods courses. - The Ph.D. level course is designated "permit-only," which will offer an opportunity for students and advisors to assess individual proficiency.
+Quantitative Methods) or a comparable course in another department (e.g., Sociology, Education, Public Health) in order to prepare for the higher level course.
+The M.A. level quantitative course may be counted as an elective. - The Ph.D. level course is designated "permit-only," which will offer an opportunity for students and advisors to assess individual proficiency.